Teaching and Learning Resource Center

 Know your rationale.

 Why are you choosing a particular technology tool?
-Does it align to your learning outcomes and the other teaching strategies you employ in your course?
+Does it align to your learning outcomes and the teaching strategies you employ in your course?
 Will it promote student engagement, foster collaboration and interaction, or advance students’ digital literacy skills?

 Use Ohio State-supported or vetted tool(s).

-Keep in mind that CarmenCanvas is the foundation upon which the other tools you use should be layered.
+Remember that CarmenCanvas is the foundation upon which the other tools you use should be layered.
 Ensure your Carmen course is clearly organized, easily navigable, and student-friendly before bringing in other technologies.
 Read more in Carmen Common Sense: Best Practices.

 Ensure all students can access and use your chosen tool(s).